-If you live in a hurricane zone, you need to know what to do before, during and after a hurricane to protect yourself, your family and your property.
+If you live in a hurricane zone, making the right preparations is important.
+The key to staying safe is knowing what to do before, during and after a hurricane to protect yourself, your family and your property.
+Remember, even a Category 1 hurricane can cause major damage to your home and property.

 How Hurricanes Form

-When warm, moist air circulating over warm ocean water rises and begins to spiral, it produces a tropical cyclone or tropical depression–an area of heavy rain and thunderstorms in which winds can reach up to 38 miles per hour.
+When warm, moist air circulating over warm ocean water rises and begins to spiral, it produces a tropical cyclone or tropical depression.
+This is an area of heavy rain and thunderstorms where winds can reach up to 38 miles per hour.

 When the wind speed increases to 39 to 73 miles per hour, the storm is classified as a tropical storm.
 A storm becomes a Category 1 hurricane (defined by the Saffir-Simpson Hurricane Categories scale) when winds continue at 74 miles per hour or higher.
-As the speed of the wind circulation within the storm increases, so does the hurricane’s category, which is an indicator of the storm’s damage potential.
+As the speed of the wind circulation within the storm increases, so does the hurricane’s category.
+It’s category is an indicator of the storm’s damage potential.

 The amount of rain that falls is not related to the hurricane’s category, but rather the size of the storm and how quickly it moves across an area.
-A storm’s direction and traveling speed are steered by the prevailing weather patterns that surround the hurricane, which are different from the speed of the wind circulation within the hurricane itself.
+A storm’s direction and traveling speed are steered by the prevailing weather patterns that surround the hurricane.
+This is different then the speed of the wind circulation within the hurricane itself.
 Slower-moving, larger storms can drop more rain on an area, causing severe flooding.

 How Hurricanes Move